lighthouse-labs/gitbook-node-chat-tutorial/README.md

 The finished app that we'll be building in just a few hours today will look and feel much like this.

 ![example](http://d.pr/i/1k0TK/33fupKLm+)

-## Let's get started!

-You may be tempted to start hacking away at code, but you can wait until 11AM, ie after the initial talk, can't you? please? #kthxbye